nicklockwood/MustOverride/README.md

 Apple does not currently provide a way to flag this at compile time, and the standard approach of raising an exception in the base class's implementation has two disadvantages: 1) it means that the method will only crash when it is called, which might only happen under difficult-to-reproduce conditions, and 2) you cannot provide a base implementation and require that the subclass calls super.

-MustOverride uses some runtime magic to scan the class list and at load time, and will crash *immediately* when the app first runs if the method is not implemented, even if it is never called.
+MustOverride uses some runtime magic to scan the class list at load time, and will crash *immediately* when the app is launched if the method is not implemented, even if it is never called.

 Supported OS & SDK Versions
 -----------------------------